Israel Defense Forces: Bedouins and Israeli Arabs

 By law, all Israeli citizens are subject to conscription.
 The Defense Minister has complete discretion to grant exemption to individual citizens or classes of citizens.
 A long-standing policy dating to Israel's early years extends an exemption to all other Israeli minorities (most notably Israeli Arabs).
 However, there is a long-standing government policy of encouraging Bedouins to volunteer and of offering them various inducements, and in some impoverished Bedouin communities a military career seems one of the few means of (relative) social mobility available.
 Also, Muslims and Christians are accepted as volunteers, even if older than 18.

 From among non-Bedouin Arab citizens, the number of volunteers for military service—some Christian Arabs and even a few Muslim Arabs—is minute, and the government makes no special effort to increase it.
 Six Israeli Arabs have received orders of distinction as a result of their military service; of them the most famous is a Bedouin officer, Lieutenant Colonel Abd el-Majid Hidr (also known as Amos Yarkoni), who received the Order of Distinction.
 Vahid el Huzil was the first Bedouin to be a battalion commander.

 Until the second term of Yitzhak Rabin as Prime Minister (1992–1995), social benefits given to families in which at least one member (including a grandfather, uncle, or cousin) had served at some time in the armed forces were significantly higher than to "non-military" families, which was considered a means of blatant discrimination between Jews and Arabs.
 Rabin led the abolition of the measure, in the teeth of strong opposition from the Right.
-At present, the only official advantage from military service is the attaining of security clearance and serving in some types of government positions (in most cases, security-related), as well as some indirect benefits.
+At present, the only official advantage of military service is the attaining of security clearance and serving in some types of government positions (in most cases, security-related), as well as some indirect benefits.